 futhark repl uses the Futhark interpreter, which grants access to the #[trace] and #[break] attributes.
 See futhark-run for a description.

--h Print help text to standard output and exit.
+-h Print help text to standard output and exit. -V Print version information on standard output and exit.

 futhark-run, futhark-test